Charles Fries (producer): Early life

 Fries was born in Cincinnati, the son of Gladys E. (Guethlein) and Charles M. Fries.
 Fries worked for his father's produce company, Charles Fries Produce, while attending Elder High School in Cincinnati.
 He graduated in 1946 and went on to attend Ohio State University, where he became a member of the Sigma Alpha Epsilon fraternity.
-After graduating from Ohio State in 1950, Fries continued to work for his father's produce business until, in 1952, his uncle, Joe Moore, who worked at Ziv Television Programs offered Fries the opportunity to move to California and work for the company.
+After graduating from Ohio State in 1950, Fries continued to work for his father's produce company.
+In 1952, his uncle, Joe Moore, who worked at Ziv Television Programs, offered Fries the opportunity to move to California and work for the company, launching his career in the entertainment industry.

 Education

-He graduated from Ohio State University, where he also achieved an Honorary Doctor of Fine Arts degree.
+He graduated from Ohio State University, where he subsequently achieved an Honorary Doctor of Fine Arts degree.
 He became vice-president in charge of production for Screen Gems, the Columbia Pictures Television arm and subsequently became vice president in charge of feature film production/administration for the parent company where he worked with the top producers and directors in the industry after serving in various production and administrative capacities in the entertainment industry.